1774 Alexander Rock House: History

-Lucky

 William and Mary had three children, Dorcus, William and Catherine, who all received portions of the land when William died without a will in 1845.
 Mary was also given a portion of the land but was not given the house, which went to Dorcus.
 Dorcus married and moved to South Carolina in 1852, leaving the property to her uncle, John W. Moore, who sold it to Joseph W. Cadwell in late 1858.

-Cadwell

 Dr. Joseph Cadwell lived in the Rock House for two years until his death at age 28 in 1861.
 His brother, Samuel Cadwell, inherited the property and moved in with his parents and younger sister.
 After living there for 22 years, he sold the property to Adam Yandle in March 1883.

-Yandle

 Yandle bought the house paying mostly upfront and promising the rest in January the following year.
 Knowing he would not be able to pay by the deadline, he mortgaged his home to Victor Barringer in order to pay Samuel Cadwell.
-This second loan went equally as well as the first and, in 1888, Barringer took the property and sold it at auction to Joseph Reid in 1890.
+This second loan went equally as well as the first and, in 1888, Barringer took the property and sold it at auction to Joseph Reid in 1890.Joseph Reid and his wife Rachel renovated the house several times including adding a large front porch and replacing the flooring on the ground level.

-Rei

-Joseph Reid and his wife Rachel renovated the house several times including adding a large front porch and replacing the flooring on the ground level.
 He died in 1913 without any children so the house went to Rachel who died 15 years later in 1928 without ever remarrying, so the house passed to the control of their estate who put it up for sale.

-Cole

-Eugene Cole bought the Rock House and surrounding property from the Reid Estate in 1929 though he never lived in the building himself.